fortunejs/fortune/doc/CAVEATS.md

 # Caveats

+Using Fortune comes with some tradeoffs that arise from intentional limitations of the adapter.

+## Undirected Graph

 Fortune enforces an undirected graph of relationships, for a few reasons:

 - An undirected graph makes it impossible to reach an orphan node without *a priori* knowledge.
 See [deep hypertext in Xanadu](http://xanadu.com/xuTheModel/) for the concept behind this.